carsonpo/haystackdb/README.md

 - Int8 reranking
 - Better queries with more than simple equality
 - Full text search
-- Better insertion performance with batch B+Tree insertion
+- ~~Better insertion performance with batch B+Tree insertion~~ (could probably be further improved, but good for now)
 - Point in time backups/rollback
 - Cursor based pagination
 - Schema migrations